oharaandrew314/TinkerTime/README.md

 ### Report an Issue
-If you would like to report an issue with Tinker Time, then please contact me on <a href="http://tinkertime.uservoice.com/">Tinker Timer's UserVoice </a>.
+If you would like to report an issue with Tinker Time, then please contact me on <a href="http://tinkertime.uservoice.com/">Tinker Time's UserVoice </a>.
 I will happily respond to your issues regarding:
 - Mod Incompatability
 - Application Bug
 - Feature Requests